uw-dims/dims-ocd/source/justifications.rst

   Collective Intelligence Framework) suggest as an alternative is to "blow up the standards process" and simply implement something quickly, get it used by as many people as possible, adapt and modify it to address limitations that are encountered, and keep moving forward.
-“We believe traditional standards processes not only have a high barrier to entry, but are often slow and use the design by committee approach.
+"We believe traditional standards processes not only have a high barrier to entry, but are often slow and use the design by committee approach.
 We believe the best way to create a protocol is from the ground up using CONOPs.
-Push design out to the edge and let operations influence design in real-time.
+Push design out to the edge and let operations influence design in real-time."
+  (`CSIRT Gadgets Foundation`_ web site)

 .. _changepriorities: